 Sri Sharadamba Temple – The Temple consists of granite stones.
-The Mahamandapam has huge stone pillars have carvings of deities like Durga, Raja Rajeshwari, Dwarapalakas and Devis according to the Shilpa Sastras.
+The Mahamandapam also has huge stone pillars and have carvings of deities like Durga, Raja Rajeshwari, Dwarapalakas and Devis according to the Shilpa Sastras.
 The door of the temple has Gold covering and is unique because it has 8 panels with figures of Ashtalakshmi inscribed on them.

 Sri Torana Ganapati Temple – The unique shrine is a simple silver door with an idol of Ganapati on the top.
-It is customary for devotees to first have darshan of Torana Ganapati and then proceed to visit Sri Sharadamba.
+It is also customary for devotees to first have darshan of Torana Ganapati and then proceed to visit Sri Sharadamba.